Skip to Content

 All stack hosts run mandatory inbound firewalls configured in deny-all mode.
 HTTP, HTTPS, and SSH ports are opened only as necessary.

-Distributed Denial of Service (DDoS) Protection and Mitigation
+• Distributed Denial of Service (DDoS) protection and mitigation

 • We acknowledge that no control set is perfect.
-Should Jitterbit need extra capacity to deal with a potential DDoS attack, we can instantly scale our technology stack.
+Should Jitterbit need extra capacity to deal with a potential DDoS attack, we can scale our technology stack.

-AWS tools and teams monitor and block unauthorized port scanning.
+Tools and teams monitor and block unauthorized port scanning.
 Because Harmony's cloud infrastructure is private and all hosts are protected by robust firewalls, port scanning is generally ineffective.

-• Spoofing and Sniffing
+• Spoofing and sniffing

-• Man-in-the-Middle (MITM) Attacks
+• Man-in-the-Middle (MITM) attacks

-• Intrusion Detection and Prevention
+• Intrusion detection and prevention

-AWS applies IPS and IDS controls for all hosted environments.
+Cloud hosting providers offer security services that provide limited IPS and IDS controls for all hosted environments.
 Jitterbit has deployed its own IPS tool to prevent and detect anomalous and malicious activity.

-• Network and Host Vulnerability Scanning
+• Network and host vulnerability scanning

-• Penetration Testing
+• Penetration testing

-• Secure Harmony Hosts
+• Secure Harmony hosts

-AWS provides Jitterbit with secure hardware (server/hosts) and operating systems.
+Cloud providers provide Jitterbit with secure hardware (server/hosts) and operating systems.
 AWS uses the Center for Internet Security (CIS) Configuration Benchmark for the operating systems and versions.

 Host hardening